Hong Kong Basic Law: Central government agencies in Hong Kong

 Four agencies of the central government operate in Hong Kong.
 The Office of the Commissioner of the Ministry of Foreign Affairs was established under Article 13 of the Basic Law and began operating after the handover.
 The Liaison Office of the Central People's Government replaced in 2000 the Hong Kong branch of Xinhua News Agency, which served as the de facto diplomatic mission of China to Hong Kong since 1947.
 The Hong Kong Garrison of the People's Liberation Army began operating after the handover.
 The Office for Safeguarding National Security was established in June 2020 under the Hong Kong National Security Law.

 Article 22 states that "no department of the Central People's Government and no province, autonomous region, or municipality directly under the Central Government may interfere in the affairs which the Hong Kong Special Administrative Region administers on its own in accordance with this Law".

 In April 2020, the provision sparked a debate after the Liaison Office and the Hong Kong and Macao Affairs Office criticised pro-democratic legislators for delaying the election of the chairperson of the Legislative Council House Committee.
 Pro-democratic legislators said the offices violated Article 22 by commenting on the election of a chairperson in the local legislature.
 In response, the Liaison Office said both itself and the Hong Kong and Macao Affairs Office are not subject to Article 22 because they were authorised by central authorities to specialize in handling Hong Kong affairs and not what are commonly meant by "departments under the Central People’s Government".
-On the website of the State Council of China, a.k.a. the Central People's Government, the Hong Kong and Macao Affairs Office (国务院港澳事务办公室) and Xinhua News Agency (新华通讯社), whose Hong Kong branch was predecessor to the Liaison Office, are listed among institutions separate from the constituent departments of the State Council (国务院组成部门).

 Zhang Xiaoming has also said the Office of the National Security Commissioner is not subject to the restrictions in Article 22.